slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 This is a known bug, and it looks like Luxonis knows about it:

 https://discuss.luxonis.com/d/4835-oak-d-crashes-on-different-examples

-In my testing, I experience it a lot, while using quality USB 3.2 cables and external power through a USB 3.2 Hub.
+my testing, I experience it a lot, even when using quality USB 3.2 cables and external power through a USB 3.2 Hub.
-It is random, sometimes the device "just works" with USB 2.0 connections and very simple cable, and it doesn't seem to be dependent on power.
+It is random, sometimes the device "just works" with USB 2.0 connections and very simple cable.
 It can work on Raspberry Pi 5 better than on an Intel Desktop.

 I am not equipped to debug it for real, but after trying a lot of combinations of machines, cables and USB connections,